 Bolivia isn’t really know for its rock climbing, and when compared to its close by neighbors, it doesn’t have a huge amount of climbing to offer.
 However there are pockets of crags to be found around the country, and many times close to the main “tourist” areas.
 This means that you could easily fit some climbing into your already planned itinerary.

 I’m not saying don’t come to Bolivia for the climbing, the country has a lot to offer, especially in terms of alpine climbing.
 However, Bolivia does lack what I would call a “World Class” destination to draw huge numbers of climbers.
 For that I would look to Chile or Argentina.

 Bolivia is unique compared to most other Latin American countries.
-It is one of the least developed, and has an interested mix of Andean and Latin/Western culture.
+It is one of the least developed, and has an interesting mix of Andean and Latin/Western culture.
 Bolivia is raw.
-The safety standards are far behind that that of Western countries which can make things as simple as taking a bus to another town an adventure.
+The safety standards are far behind that of Western countries which can make things as simple as taking a bus to another town an adventure.

 In my month spent in Bolivia I had some of my most stressful but also some of my most memorable and rewarding travel experiences.
 So if you have the time, I would suggest checking it out.